 Other noteworthy spots are the Capistrano Tower and the Bear Pit.
-You can climb up the Capistrano Tower for a greater view of the town of Hunedoara.
+You can climb up the Capistrano Tower for a more magnificent view of the town of Hunedoara.

 Don’t End Up In The Pit

-Corvin Castle is the first castle I’ve ever been in where it felt medieval.
-I wanted to don some chainmail armor and run around brandishing a mace and scare off hapless tourist out of the castle.
+Hunyad Castle is the first castle I’ve ever been to where it felt medieval.
+I wanted to don some chainmail armor and run around brandishing a mace and scare off hapless tourists out of the castle.

-VISIT ROMANIA AND VISIT CORVIN CASTLE!
+VISIT ROMANIA AND CORVIN CASTLE!

-Corvin Castle Hours
+Corvin Castle/Hunyad Castle Hours